 - collect feedback from gardeners and the broader community to carry out projects and programs in the gardens

 The community garden plot fees pay for a portion of the costs of running the community garden program.
-The majority of the fees go to paying wages of the staff members who manage the program.
-Fees also purchase liability insurance on behalf of all gardeners using the public gardens, and purchase common supplies such as tools and hoses.
-As a non-profit society, we continually to seek additional funds to enhance the program for special projects, such as adding new plots, or supporting our community groups.
+The majority of the fees go to paying the wages of the staff members who manage the program.
+Fees also purchase liability insurance on behalf of all gardeners using the public gardens and purchase common supplies such as tools and hoses.
+As a non-profit society, we continually seek additional funds to enhance the program for special projects, such as adding new plots or supporting our community groups.